 One of the highlights of Jeep history in Australia is an expedition that took place fifty years ago.
 Three Jeeps became the first vehicles to make an east to west crossing of the Simpson Desert, in the center of the continent.
-This crossing will be repeated for the first time since then, in July 2019, and CJ3B.info will be there to document the "East to West Jeep Trip".
+This crossing was repeated for the first time since then, on the 50th anniversary in July 2019, and CJ3B.info was there to document the 2019 East-West Simpson Desert Expedition.

 The 1969 team consisted of leader Ian McDonald, naturalists Lance Cockburn and Malcolm Wilson, filmmaker John Eggleston, cartographer Gordon Gant, and mechanic Bob Whinham from the Willys Motors Australia factory in Brisbane.
 The trip began on 9 April 1969 at Toowoomba, Queensland (near Brisbane on the east coast) and headed for Alice Springs in the Northern Territory.